jamesagrainger/cdaohack2024/README.md

    - The data is available directly through the bigquery public datasets connector in BQ.
    - Ideal for deep dive analytics and potential to build / explore ML modelling.
 5. [Airbnb dataset]() - TBC

+## Pre-requisites
+1. Have an active Stratos dev account
+2. Have installed and set up your win365 device (unless you have a mac)
+3. Have been added to your sites Stratos environment